nhsconnect/gpconnect/index.md

 GP Connect is part of a wider initiative to expose standards based on [Open APIs](designprinciples_open_api_principles.html#open-api){:target="_blank"} to promote innovation and improve care across the NHS.

-## INTEROPen

-GP Connect FHIR profiles specified within this site have been developed by NHS Digital and where available use Care Connect profiles created in collaboration with the INTEROPen community.

-The INTEROPen vision is to create a library of nationally defined HL7® FHIR® resources and interaction patterns that implementers can adopt to simplify integration and interoperability within England’s health and social care systems.
-Find out more on the [INTEROPen website](https://www.interopen.org/).

 ## Timescales, benefits and more

 The content here is designed for a technical audience (that is, developers, architects and data scientists).
 For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.